supercam19/SMAPI-Profile-Manager/changlelog.md

  - The program will now start in the center of your screen
  - Mod profile information is now stored in a JSON file (#19)
  - Mod profile creation date and date last played are now tracked (#19)
+ - Updated the preview image in the README

 ### Fixes
  - Fixed tooltips with small amounts of text being much wider than the text